jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 Investigate SQL sessions including session details and locks.

 #### Session grid
 Shows all SQL Server sessions, each row representing a single session.

- Note:
-* Many applications create multiple connections to SQL Server.
-* When there are more than 2000 connections only those connections that are active are shown.
+Many applications create multiple connections to SQL Server.
+When there are more than 2000 connections only those connections that are active are shown.

 In SQL Server 2005 or later, to show only those sessions that are currently executing,, click **Active only**.

 In SQL Server 2000, clicking **Active only** shows sessions that:

 * Do not have a status of sleeping, background or dormant.
 * Are blocked.
 * Have a command type of "WAITFOR".

-TIP:
+##### Tips for using the Session grid

 * Some columns may be hidden by default.
 To view them, right-click the grid headings and select **Organize Columns**.
 * SQL Server sessions can be closed.
 Select the session and click **Kill this session**.
 This option is available only to members of the Spotlight diagnostic administrators group.
 For more information, see Spotlight diagnostic user groups.
 * You can view more details for a session by clicking it in this grid.
 Additional pages are then displayed in the lower half of the drilldown.
 * The data displayed in this grid can be **Filtered**.
 Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
-You can view or change the filter by right-clicking the grid and choosing View/Edit Filter.
+You can view or change the filter by right-clicking the grid and choosing **View/Edit Filter**.
 * To find a particular session, right-click and select **Find**.
 * Data in the Last Wait Type and Last Wait Resource columns is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
 To resolve the data to a more readable form, click the  button.

 #### SQL
-Shows the batch of SQL statements last executed or currently executing by the selected session.)
+Shows the batch of SQL statements last executed or currently executing by the selected session.

-TIP:
 * Use SQL Optimizer (if installed) to tune the displayed SQL by clicking **Optimize SQL**.
 * You can copy SQL text from the SQL Statement page by right-clicking and selecting the appropriate option from the shortcut menu.

 #### Plan
 Shows the query execution plan for the selected session in XML.
 To open the plan in SQL Server Management Studio (if installed) and view the query execution plan in graphical format, click **View Plan**.

 This feature is not available for SQL Server 2000.